searchspring/magento2-searchspring-feed/development-setup.md

 Confirm that magento is up and running by navigating to http://localhost/admin.

 * Note: If you are presented with an error or a blank screen, rerunning the setup commands again should clear things up.
 Not gonna say "rerun until it works," but maybe try that a few times.

+# Public Access
+In order to access the Magento setup externally, you must have completed the note in the [Magento Docker Setup](#magento-docker-setup).
+Additionally, as with anything public facing, there are some security implications with exposing ports to the internet; **it is recommended that you only keep the docker container and/or ports available when necessary.**

+* Note: the following instructions are general.
+How they'll be implemented is going to vary based on your router and network setup.

+After editing the docker compose file with your host, you must forward some ports to your device from your router.
+This can typically be done from your router's control panel.
+Additionally, you will need to know your device's IP address.
+* On macOS, your router IP and device IP can be found by navigating to `System Preferences -> Network -> Wi-Fi -> Advanced... -> TCP/IP`.
+The numbers you're looking for are `IPv4 Address` and `Router`.

+You should be able to log into your router's control panel by navigating to the router's IP address in your browser.
+Once you've found and logged into your router's control panel, there should be a link somewhere (possibly under advanced settings) labeled "Port Forwarding" or "Application Forwarding."

+The ports that must be forwarded to the IP address of the device running the Magento containers are:
+* 80 TCP
+* 8080 TCP
+* 443 TCP/UDP

+After saving these settings to your router, your Magento installation should be accessible to the public internet.
+Check by navigating to your external IP address.
+This address is most easily found by googling "What is my IP."
+You should be presented with your Magento store front.

 # Troubleshooting